nikkiricks/Node_Bots/README.md

 ## How to start a NodeBot project

+### Node Setup

+If you don't have Node installed, go to the [Node.js](https://nodejs.org/en/) site and grab the latest version.

+Once you've gotten Node installed, the next step differs depending on if you're using Mac OS or Windows.

+### Hardware Setup

+Insert the shorter end of your led light into "GND" (short for ground) and the longer end into "13".

+Plug the arduino into the computer using the USB.

+### Firmware Setup

 Download the [Arduino IDE](https://www.arduino.cc/en/main/software)

 Go to the [Johnn-Five website](http://johnny-five.io/).
 And follow their "Hello World!" steps.
 Step 2, setup your board, was tricky for me.
 I first went to this site that they refer you to([Firmata Arduino Github](https://github.com/firmata/arduino)) but found this page on Instructables to download [Standard-Firmata](https://www.instructables.com/id/Arduino-Installing-Standard-Firmata/